KaziNafiulHassan/Smart-Trash-AI_v1.0.2/README.md

    - **User Analytics**: Statistics on user signups and nationality distribution
    - **Sorting Game Analytics**: Performance metrics for different waste items and overall accuracy
    - **Image Recognition Analytics**: Analysis of AI-user agreement rates for different waste bins
+   - **Chat Analytics**: Insights into user questions and topics
+   - **Knowledge Graph**: Interactive visualization of the data relationships
+   - **User Journey**: Detailed analysis of individual user learning paths

 ## How to Use